sabertazimi/awesome-notes/computerScience/virtualization/virtBasicNotes.md

 e.g., C, and pure functional languages, e.g., Haskell.
-It features type inference, algebraic data types, and higher-order functions, but also permits references and mutable data structures while guaranteeing that all such side-effects are always typesafe and will never cause memory corruption.
+It features type inference, algebraic data types, and higher-order functions, but also permits references and mutable data structures while guaranteeing that all such side-effects are always type safe and will never cause memory corruption.

 - (ICFP'10) a full-fledged systems programming language